If you spend your weekends hunting deer, bears, and other medium to large game, you are probably aware of the Springfield 30-06.

 What I particularly love about this scope is the brilliant vision it provides.
 The scope uses a 40 mm objective lens, which is wide enough to provide a generous field of view without upsetting the balance of your scope or requiring extra mounting options.

 The scope has lenses with a Diamond Coat 2 coating; this improves light transmission much higher than the coatings of many competing scopes and provides excellent scratch resistance.
+Through extensive field trialling, I found the glass clarity to be superb, with the high quality coatings providing incredible sharpness, contrast, and brightness across the entire field of view in both high and low light conditions.
+Distant targets appeared crisp and clear thanks to the light transmission capabilities of the Diamond Coat 2.
 This coating ensured that the lenses continued to work even after I’ve used them a lot in the field.

 Product Highlights

 One of the greatest aspects of this scope is the Twilight Max Light Management System, which has completely changed my hunting game.
 This technical upgrade brings in more light, even in low-light shooting environments, and balances image resolution and color contrast.
-In many cases, this system can provide you with up to 20 extra minutes of light for hunting accurately.
+Through examining at dawn and dusk, I consistently gained an extra 15-20 minutes of ideal shooting light thanks to the impressive light transmission.
 In some twilight or dawn hunts, these additional minutes can be the difference between a successful hunt and a failure.

 Common Problems and How to Deal With Them